 The following is a sample of internship websites.
 Finding an internship on one of these websites does not mean that it is approved as a Metropolitan State University internship for academic credit.
 You must complete the university's internship approval process before the internship is officially approved.

-Metropolitan State University's Career Services
+Metropolitan State University's Career Center

 • Handshake - Internship opportunities for Metropolitan State students.